scalameta/metals/docs/editors/sublime.md

 ## Importing a build

-Open Sublime in the base directory of an sbt build and it will then prompt you to import the build.
+Open Sublime in the base directory of your Scala project and it will then prompt you to import the build as long as you're using one of the [supported build tools](https://scalameta.org/metals/docs/build-tools/overview.html).
 Click "Import build" to start the installation step.

 This starts the Metal language server but no functionality will work yet because the build has not been imported.